-1VECC, Kolkata; 2GSI, Germany
+1VECC, Kolkata, India; 2GSI, Darmstadt, Germany

-A GEM based detector system is being developed at VECC, Kolkata for use as muon tracker in the Compressed Baryonic Matter (CBM) experiment at the upcoming FAIR facility at Germany [1][2].
-MUCH adds to the neutron background immensely.
-As per FLUKA calculations [3], it is estimated that the electronics will have to withstand a high neutron dose of the order of 10e11 Neq/cm2 for life-time of CBM-MUCH detector.
-To see the effect of the neutron on the components to be used near the detector, we have performed neutron dose effect with secondary neutrons by bombardment of proton on thick Ta target using Cyclotron at VECC.
+A GEM-based detector system (MUCH) is being developed at VECC, Kolkata, for use as muon tracker in the Compressed Baryonic Matter (CBM) experiment at the upcoming FAIR facility at Germany [1, 2].
+This system adds immensely to the neutron background.
+FLUKA calculations show that the electronics will have to withstand a neutron dose of the order of $10^{11}~\rm n{eq}/cm^2$ in the lifetime of the detector [3].
+To study the effect of the neutron dose on the electronic components to be used near the detector, voltage regulators were exposed to secondary neutrons generated by the bombardment of protons from the Cyclotron at VECC on a thick Ta target.